rindangchi/Python-Practice/EDA Superstore/README.md

 - Analysis then divided into two sections based on the variable type, analysis is conducted separately between the continous and categprical variable.
 It is followed by data visualization to make it easier to understand.
 Several type of graphs such as bar chart, correlation map, boxplot, and map are used to visualize the data.
 Under each visualization, explained the findings and some insights that can be used for the future project or analysis.

-- From ths EDA process several insights are found and further can be used for the next analytical projects, for example market basket analysis, customer segmentation, prediction and many more.
+- From ths EDA process several insights are found and further can be used to make a better business decision.
+This analysis provides useful information for business user to increase profit, gain more customers, designing purchasing strategy, opening new branch, and many more.

+- The next analytical projects can be conducted using this data, for example market basket analysis, customer segmentation, prediction and many more.

 ## Background